tapdata/idaas/README.md

 Count, row level, field level, incremental verification methods

-#### Low Latency Replication
+#### Low Latency Replication, Mesurable

-Changes in source systems typically take less than one second to be reflected in the iDaaS platform
+Changes in source systems typically take less than one second to be reflected in the iDaaS platform.
+The  replication delay can be accurately measured to allow user be aware

 #### Causal Consistency Guarantee(*)